OAuth Apps

 OAuth Redirect URL

 The redirect URL where users will be sent after authorizing your application.
-This URL must start with https:// unless it is localhost/loopback -- useful for testing.
+This URL must start with https://.

-The public URL where updates will be sent to your app from OwnerRez when the application is revoked by the user or when entities (eg. bookings, guests) are updated.
-This URL must start with https:// unless the OAuth Redirect Url is localhost/loopback -- useful for testing.
+Webhook URL/User/Password The public URL where updates will be sent to your app from OwnerRez when the application is revoked by the user or when entities (eg, bookings, guests) are updated.
+This URL must start with https://.
 The user/password will be sent using basic authentication.

 You can also set a description and logo to further identify your app.